Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

 equals the left-hand side in the statement. \end{proof}

-\begin{proposition} The standard model structures on $s(\CC/X)$ and $s\CC / X$ are the same. \end{proposition}
+\begin{proposition} The standard model structures on $s(\cat{C}/X)$ and $s\cat{C} / X$ are the same. \end{proposition}

-\begin{proof} The top row in the diagram
+\begin{proof} The top row in the diagram:

-is a fibration (resp. weak eq) of simplicial sets iff each summand is so.
-This means $f$ is a fibration (resp. weak eq) in $s\CC / X$ iff it is so in $s(\CC/X)$.
-Moreover, the model structures are closed i.e. cofibrations are determined by fibrations and weak equivalences (as having the LLP with respect to acyclic fibrations).
-Therefore the two model structures agree. \end{proof}
+is a fibration (resp. weak equivalence) of simplicial sets if and only if each summand is so.
+This means that $f$ is a fibration (resp. weak equivalence) in $s\cat{C} / X$ if and only if it is so in $s(\cat{C}/X)$.
+Moreover, the model structures are closed, i.e., cofibrations are determined by fibrations and weak equivalences (as having the left lifting property with respect to trivial fibrations).
+Therefore, the two model structures agree. \end{proof}